Mississippi accused of unequal schooling for black students

 JACKSON, Miss.
-(AP) — Mississippi is violating the federal law that enabled the state to rejoin the union after the Civil War, a civil rights group alleged Tuesday in a lawsuit over school funding.
+(AP) — Mississippi is denying good schools to African American students in violation of the federal law that enabled the state to rejoin the union after the Civil War, a legal group alleged Tuesday.

-That law still obligates Mississippi to provide a “uniform system of free public schools” for all children, the SPLC said.
-Instead, Mississippi has repeatedly watered down education protections in its first post-Civil War constitution ever since, as part of what the lawsuit calls a white supremacist effort to prevent the education of blacks.
+That law still obligates Mississippi to provide a “uniform system of free public schools” for all children, but the state has instead watered down education protections in a white supremacist effort to prevent the education of blacks, the group said.

 “I’m filing this lawsuit because the state has an obligation to make the schools that black kids attend equal to the schools that white kids attend,” said Indigo Williams, the parent of a first-grade boy at Raines Elementary School in west Jackson.

+“This is merely another attempt by the Southern Poverty Law Center to fundraise on the backs of Mississippi taxpayers,” the governor said in a statement.
+“While the SPLC clings to its misguided and cynical views, we will continue to shape Mississippi’s system of public education into the best and most innovative in America.”

+Reeves called the SPLC a “fringe organization,” and said it’s “almost laughable” that the legal group is simultaneously trying to “protect the status quo” by challenging efforts to direct public funds to charter schools that would provide more choices to minority students.

-All 19 Mississippi school districts rated “F” have overwhelmingly African-American student bodies, while the state’s five highest-performing school districts are predominantly white, the SPLC says.
+All 19 Mississippi school districts rated “F” by the Mississippi Department of Education have overwhelmingly African-American student bodies, while the state’s five highest-performing school districts are predominantly white, the SPLC says.

 The schools attended by the plaintiffs’ children “lack textbooks, literature, basic supplies, experienced teachers, sports and other extracurricular activities, tutoring programs, and even toilet paper,” the SPLC said.

-“Plaintiff Dorothy Haymer, whose six-year-old daughter is in kindergarten at Webster Elementary, spent $100 this year for sanitary supplies for the school,” the group said.
-“At Raines Elementary, which is more than 99 percent African-American, the paint is peeling off the walls, water spots are visible on the ceilings, and lunches sometimes have curdled milk and rotten fruit.
-Plaintiff Precious Hughes describes the school as “old, dark and gloomy – like a jail.”

-Mississippi already faces another major lawsuit over school funding.
+Mississippi already faces a lawsuit over funding for all public schools.
 Former Gov. Ronnie Musgrove is representing 21 school districts demanding that the state pay back amounts it has shorted districts under the public school funding formula between 2010 and 2015.

-Musgrove said the Legislature can’t evade a 2006 law requiring it to fund the amount required by the Mississippi Adequate Education Program.
-He also argues that this law is reinforced by the current constitution.
+Musgrove said the Legislature can’t evade a 2006 law requiring it to fund the amount required by the formula.
+He also argues that the funding law is reinforced by the current constitution.

 The SPLC suit takes a sharply different view of the current law and constitution.

-Its lawsuit recites changes to the provision, including a 1960 amendment that made public schools optional that was designed to allow the state to close public schools to evade racial integration.
+Its lawsuit recites changes to the provision, including a 1960 amendment that made public schools optional and could have allowed Mississippi to close public schools to evade racial integration.

 That change was partially reversed in 1987, when voters amended the state constitution to again make public schools mandatory, but the amendment didn’t require a uniform system, and said lawmakers could impose “such conditions and limitations as the Legislature may prescribe.”